PapiLer/Reforestation/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## I used to work for an origami company but they folded.